jonkeller/RavensProgressiveMatrixProblemManager/README.md

 Example:

-http://localhost:3000/api/v1/figures?shape=square -> returns a JSON blob representing all figures whose verbal descriptions contain at least one square.
+http://localhost:3000/api/v1/figures?shape=square -> returns a JSON blob representing all figures whose verbal descriptions contain at least one square. http://localhost:3000/api/v1/figures?shape=square&fill=yes&size=huge -> returns a JSON blob representing all figures whose verbal descriptions contain at least one huge filled square.
+Currently shape, size, and fill are the only 3 attributes it can search on.
+Partial strings like "squa" don't work yet, and it's also currently case-sensitive.

 To start it:
 * cd RavensProgressiveMatrixProblemManagerBackEnd